Wang Mang: Economic policies

-In 13 AD, during Emperor Wang Mang's rule, the Heavenly Stems were incorporated to number the years and replaced the previous system which used only the Earthly Branches.
+In the year 13, the Heavenly Stems were incorporated to number the years, replacing the previous system which used only the Earthly Branches.

-In 17 AD, in an attempt to refill the depleted imperial coffers, Wang instituted six monopolies on liquor, salt, iron, coinage, forestry, and fishing.
+In the year 17, in an attempt to refill the depleted imperial coffers, Wang instituted six monopolies: on alcohol, salt, iron, coinage, forestry, and fishing.
 However, because of rampant corruption, the imperial treasury received only limited benefit, while the people were greatly burdened.
-Also, in the same year Wang abolished slavery to limit the power of the landowning families, but following Wang's assassination in 23 AD, slavery was reinstituted.
+In the same year, Wang abolished slavery to limit the power of the landowning families.
+Anyone who offended the law, however, was punished by being turned a slave.
+Wang also did not account for the fact that because of the aforementioned "sloth tax" many people were obliged to sell themselves into slavery to earn money so they could help their families pay the tax.
+Following Wang's assassination in the year 23, slavery was reinstituted.